Chart Color Schemes

 The level of residential development activity in Whyalla is very low in comparison to the average area assessed nationally by AreaSearch

 Whyalla has seen approximately 24 new homes approved annually.
-Over the past five financial years, from FY-21 to FY-25, around 120 homes were approved, with an additional four approved so far in FY-26.
-The average value of these new homes is $296,000.
+Over the past five financial years, from FY-21 to FY-25, around 120 homes were approved, with a further seven approved in FY-26 so far.
+The average value of new homes being built is $296,000.

-This year has also seen $126.2 million in commercial approvals, indicating high levels of local commercial activity.
+This year has seen $126.2 million in commercial approvals, indicating high levels of local commercial activity.
 Compared to the Rest of SA, Whyalla has significantly less development activity, 66.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established properties.
 However, building activity has accelerated in recent years.
-The area's level is also under the national average, suggesting its established nature and potential planning limitations.
+The area's level of new building activity is also under the national average, suggesting its established nature and potential planning limitations.

-New building activity shows 90.0% detached dwellings and 10.0% medium and high-density housing, maintaining Whyalla's traditional low density character with a focus on family homes appealing to those seeking space.
-Notably, developers are constructing more detached housing than the existing pattern implies, reflecting persistent strong demand for family homes amid densification trends.
+New building activity shows 90.0% detached dwellings and 10.0% medium and high-density housing, maintaining Whyalla's traditional low density character with a focus on family homes.
+Notably, developers are constructing more detached housing than the existing pattern implies, reflecting strong demand for family homes despite densification trends.
 The estimated count of 715 people in the area per dwelling approval reflects its quiet, low activity development environment.
-Future projections show Whyalla adding 659 residents by 2041, based on the latest AreaSearch quarterly estimate.
+Future projections show Whyalla adding 707 residents by 2041, according to the latest AreaSearch quarterly estimate.
 Present construction rates appear balanced with future demand, fostering steady market conditions without excessive price pressure.

 Frequently Asked Questions - Development